Gabriella439/nixos-in-production/manuscript/AdvancedModules.md

 ### `mkOverride`

-The `lib.mkOverride` specifies the "priority" of a configuration setting, which comes in handy if you want to override a configuration value that another NixOS module already set.
+The `lib.mkOverride` function specifies the "priority" of an option definition, which comes in handy if you want to override a configuration value that another NixOS module already defined.

 #### Higher priority overrides

-This most commonly comes up when we need to override an option that was already set by one of our dependencies (typically a NixOS module provided by Nixpkgs).
+This most commonly comes up when we need to override an option that was already defined by one of our dependencies (typically a NixOS module provided by Nixpkgs).
 One example would be overriding the restart frequency of `nginx`:

 ```nix
 { config = {